BenjaCorp/SimpleMeshComponent/README.md

 ## Features

+- Currently, will only generate geometry **(MeshSection, Vertices, Triangle, Material, and Visibility)**.
 - **Custom Mesh Proxy**: Utilizes a lightweight proxy for efficient mesh processing.
 - **Dynamic Mesh Creation**: Supports the dynamic creation of mesh sections.
 - **Performance Optimized**: Designed for reduced code complexity and memory usage.